khushi0810/Summer_Internship_2023/README.md

 *  Manual: Contains the steps for using the pipeline

 *  Code : Contains the scripts for the pipeline
-    - hic.py - Generates a csv file for enhncaers from 3DIV
+    - hic.py - Generates a csv file for enhancers from 3DIV
     - environment.py - For setting up the environment. which downloads the files that are needed for snakemake to run
     - selector.py - Takes input a text file from the user with different parameters
     - Snakamake files - Conatins bash commands for the pipeline depending upon users input